eRossiMedia/KarateChamp/README.md

 # KarateChamp

 I would like to speak to you about hireing you to coninue the Karate Champ developement.
-The idea is to have the original Karate Champ game played ofver a socket connection or the likes to allow for multi player interaction over the web.
+The idea is to have the original Karate Champ game played over a socket connection or the likes to allow for multi player interaction over the web.

 Is this something you would be interested in?